opflucker/NetCoreResults/README.md

 ## Introduction

-There are some libraries that implement this monad, but mostly required functionallity is extremely short, so we can avoid import a library and implement it ourself.
+There are some libraries that implement this monad, but common used functionallity is extremely short, so we can avoid import a library and implement it ourself.

-This is a short implementation example.
+This is an short implementation example.

 Relevant design decisions:

-- `Result` are expected to be created only when returning from a method, so this is the only mechanism implemented.
+- `Result` objects are expected to be created when returning from a method, so this is implemented using implicit cast operators.

 - `Result` types are implemented with classes.
   Structs are more efficient but their mandatory default constructors can create invalid results.